Eminent BV: Notable users

 An Eminent 310 organ was prominently featured on the Jean-Michel Jarre albums Oxygène (1977) and Equinoxe (1978).
-It may be most famous for the arpeggiated element of "Baba O'Riley" by the Who.
+It was also used for the well-known arpeggiated element of "Baba O'Riley" by The Who.

 The Solina String Ensemble was used extensively by pop, rock, jazz and disco artists, including Herbie Hancock, Elton John, Pink Floyd, Stevie Wonder, The Carpenters, George Clinton, Eumir Deodato, the Rolling Stones, the Buggles, Rick James, George Harrison, Lucio Battisti and the Bee Gees.